slitvinov/gitlog/README.md

     E = P1*L1 + P2a*L2a + P2b*L2b + P2c*L2c

-The posterior of the model one is
+The posterior of M1 is

     O1 = L1*P1/E = 27/52 ~ 0.52

 Note that M1 is "nested" in M2 (for bias = 1/2), M2 with bias = 1/3
-fits the data better, but the data tells me to believe in M1 a bit more than before.
+fits better, but the data tells me to believe in M1 a bit more than before.
 Here are all posteriors to stair at

     0.52 0.17 0.21 0.10